oils-for-unix/oils/doc/proc-func.md

 </td>
 <td>

-    var m = maxNum(3, 4)
+    var m = computeMax(3, 4)

-Or throw away the return value, for mutating functions:
+Or throw away the return value, which is useful when functions mutate:

-    call myMax(3, 4)
+    call computeMax(3, 4)

 </td>
   </tr>